MicrosoftDocs/win32/desktop-src/AD/example-code-for-checking-a-control-access-right-in-an-objectampaposs-acl.md

 ---
-title: Example Code for Checking a Control Access Right in an Object's ACL
+title: Example Code for Checking a Control Access Right in an Objects ACL
 description: The following example can be used to verify that the currently logged-on user has permissions for a control access right on the specified object.
 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\mbaldwin
-ms.assetid: '360320b8-32bd-4141-924b-25833a2761c8'
+ms.assetid: 360320b8-32bd-4141-924b-25833a2761c8
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'active-directory-domain-services'
+ms.technology: active-directory-domain-services
 ms.tgt_platform: multiple
+keywords:
-keywords: ["Example Code for Checking a Control Access Right in an Object's ACL"]
+- Example Code for Checking a Control Access Right in an Objects ACL ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Example Code for Checking a Control Access Right in an Object's ACL